Suicide - Coping with loss

 Email: sos.mendos@rethink.org

-What if I live in an area where you don’t have a suicide support service?
+What if I live in an area where you do not have a suicide support service?

 You can search the website www.ataloss.org.
 It is a free signposting site to help you to find the most appropriate support for you and your family.